SrijanAcharya/First-repository/README.md

 # Repo1
-First reposetory of me
+First reposetory of me.
-Thish is readme file of BRANCH1
+This is readme file of BRANCH1